 By 1086 the basic structure of the medieval landscape had already come into being, with a dispersed pattern of farmsteads with isolated churchtown settlements.
 Filliegh is named in the Domesday survey, as one of numerous manors in the county belonging to the Sherriff of Devon (Baldwin).
 By the 14th century the manor was held by the de Filleigh's who took their name from the manor.
 The manor subsequently passed to the Densyll (Denzell) family, with the manor passing through marriage to the Fortescue's in 1454.
-The medieval manor house, church and presumably small churchtown settlement were located in the position of the current house.
-A small deer park was known at Castle Hill from before 1630.
+The medieval manor house (MDV18812), church (MDV12020) and presumably small churchtown settlement were located in the position of the current house.
+A small deer park was known at Castle Hill from before 1630 and a medieval cross head (thought to have previously been located at Aller Cross) is now within the grounds of Castle Hill (MDV983).